-Sl.
-No. Particulars Description 1.
+SI.No.
+Particulars Description 1.
 Authority to issue The articles of association of the company authorizes the issue of shares with differential rights; 2.
-Approval of shareholders The issue of shares is authorized by an ordinary resolution passed at a general meeting of the shareholders: Provided that where the equity shares of a company are listed on a recognized stock exchange, the issue of such shares shall be approved by the shareholders through postal ballot;
+Approval of shareholders The issue of shares is authorized by an ordinary resolution passed at a general meeting of the shareholders: Provided that where the equity shares of a company are listed on a recognized stock exchange, the issue of such shares shall be approved by the shareholders through postal ballot; 3.
+Impact on post-issue capital The shares with differential rights shall not exceed twenty-six per cent of the total post-issue paid up equity share capital including equity shares with differential rights issued at any point of time 4.
+Track record The company having consistent track record of distributable profits for the last three years 5.
+No default in statutory filings The company has not defaulted in filing financial statements and annual returns for three financial years immediately preceding the financial year in which it is decided to issue such shares 6.
+No default in payment of statutory dues The company has no subsisting default in the payment of a declared dividend to its shareholders or repayment of its matured deposits or redemption of its preference shares or debentures that have become due for redemption or payment of interest on such deposits or debentures or payment of dividend 7.
+No default in repayment of borrowings The company has not defaulted in payment of the dividend on preference shares or repayment of any term loan from a public financial institution or State level financial institution or scheduled Bank that has become repayable or interest payable thereon or dues with respect to statutory payments relating to its employees to any authority or default in crediting the amount in Investor Education and Protection Fund to the Central Government 8.
+No penalisation The company has not been penalized by Court or Tribunal during the last three years of any offence under the Reserve Bank of India Act, 1934, the Securities and Exchange Board of India Act, 1992, the Securities Contracts Regulation Act, 1956, the Foreign Exchange Management Act, 1999 or any other special Act, under which such companies being regulated by sectoral regulators 9.
+No conversion The company shall not convert its existing equity share capital with voting rights into equity share capital carrying differential voting rights and vice versa 10.
+Disclosure in Board report The holders of the equity shares with differential rights shall enjoy all other rights such as bonus shares, rights shares etc., which the holders of equity shares are entitled to, subject to the differential

-Sl.
-No. Particulars Description 3.
-Impact on post-issue capital ares with differential rights shall not exceed seventy-four per cent total post-issue paid up equity share capital including equity shares ifferential rights issued at any point of time 4.
-No default in statutory filings The company has not defaulted in filing financial statements and annual returns for three financial years immediately preceding the financial year in which it is decided to issue such shares 5.
-No default in payment of statutory dues The company has no subsisting default in the payment of a declared dividend to its shareholders or repayment of its matured deposits or redemption of its preference shares or debentures that have become due for redemption or payment of interest on such deposits or debentures or payment of dividend 6.
-No default in repayment of borrowings The company has not defaulted in payment of the dividend on preference shares or repayment of any term loan from a public financial institution or State level financial institution or scheduled Bank that has become repayable or interest payable thereon or dues with respect to statutory payments relating to its employees to any authority or default in crediting the amount in Investor Education and Protection Fund to the Central Government 7.
-No penalisation The company has not been penalized by Court or Tribunal during the last three years of any offence under the Reserve Bank of India Act, 1934, the Securities and Exchange Board of India Act, 1992, the Securities Contracts Regulation Act, 1956, the Foreign Exchange Management Act, 1999 or any other special Act, under which such companies being regulated by sectoral regulators 8.
-No conversion The company shall not convert its existing equity share capital with vot rights into equity share capital carrying differential voting rights and versa 9.
-Disclosure in Board report The holders of the equity shares with differential rights shall enjoy all other rights such as bonus shares, rights shares etc., which the holders of equity shares are entitled to, subject to the differential rights with which such shares have been issued 10.
+SI.No.
+Particulars Description rights with which such shares have been issued 11.
 Register of Members Register of Members shall contain all the relevant particulars of such shares along with details of the shareholders